-OPTIONAL: Notebook for class handouts, notes, etc.
+OPTIONAL: Students can purchase a loose-leaf version of text for a low cost if desired (check bookstore).
+Notebook for class handouts, notes, etc.

-Calculators: A scientific non-graphing, non-programmable calculator is required; TI-30XIIS is recommended.
+Calculators: A scientific non-graphing, non-programmable calculator is required; TI-30XS is recommended.
 No cell phone or graphing calculators will be allowed on exams, and online math utilities (e.g., Desmos) are also not allowed.